SinghSuryaDeep/Google-Agent2Agent-A2A-IBM-watsonx/README.md

 ## 🌟 Overview

-This project demonstrates a distributed multi-agent system for healthcare workflow automation following the A2A v0.2 protocol.
-The system seamlessly integrates three specialized AI agents powered by IBM WatsonX and various AI frameworks to create an end-to-end healthcare automation pipeline.
+This project demonstrates a distributed multi-agent system for healthcare workflow automation following the A2A protocol.
+The system seamlessly integrates three specialized AI agents powered by IBM watsonx and various AI frameworks to create an end-to-end healthcare automation pipeline.

 ### 🎯 Key Features